dotnet/coreclr/Documentation/azure-devops-as-ci/azure-devops-as-ci.md

 ![azdev-job-step](azdev-job-step.png)

-All the test jobs have "Send tests to Helix" step which uploads built product binaries and test artifacts to Helix machines for running concurrently and waits for all tests to finish.
+All the test jobs have **"Send tests to Helix"** step which uploads product binaries and test artifacts to Helix machines for running the tests concurrently and waits for them to finish.

 If all tests are passed the step icon turns green.